-Often couples come to a marriage retreat as a result of infidelity.
+Many couples come to a marriage retreat as a result of infidelity.
 Usually it is a recently discovered affair that triggers emotional turmoil and a deep sense of crisis.

 Affairs are felt to be a deeply traumatic betrayal.
 And for proper healing they must be worked with as such.
 But equally vital, in an intensive retreat most couples discover how to use the upsetting rupture as a launching pad for building a greater sense of connection and security than they ever previously experienced.
-It seems paradoxical that this can happen.
-But, many more times than not, it does.
-And, in fact, to really recover from an affair, it has to launch each partner to grow emotionally in a way that makes them operate more securely as a couple.

-Working with infidelity is often an opportunity to see how both people unconsciously over time disconnected, lost track of one another, took one another for granted, or in some other way failed to engage in ongoing positive behaviors that keep love alive.
+In saying this, we are not in the least making light of the emotional pain and turmoil from infidelity.
+That has to be addressed and healed.
+However, in our work with partners, infidelity does also present a crucial opportunity for both.
+It is an opportunity for partners to see and understand how they may have unconsciously over time gradually disconnected, lost track of one another, took one another for granted, or in some other way failed to engage in ongoing positive behaviors that keep love alive.

 The sense of betrayal has to be reckoned with and healed.
 Usually, in a retreat, this healing will result in positive realizations and changes that builds a much stronger foundation of shared intimacy.

 Building a Stronger Foundation

 Partners learn how to repair upsets and emotionally heal with each other — even huge upsets like infidelity.
 Transparency is created that expands a couple’s ability to feel connected.
 They make new, mutually-beneficial agreements that will immunize their relationship from any future ruptures.

-In the end, after proper repair has taken place, partners come to see how they were both involved, although unconsciously, in a mutual disconnection that created vulnerability to an affair.
-And they see how they both need to operate from a new rule book to keep their relationship alive and each other feeling most in each other’s lives.
+In the end, after proper repair of the betrayed partner has taken place, both partners need to see how they were both involved, although unconsciously, in a mutual disconnection that created vulnerability to an affair.
+And more importantly, they see how they both need to operate from a new rule book to keep their relationship alive and each other feeling most in each other’s lives.

 Typically, negative or limiting assumptions that unconsciously dominated their marriage get transformed.
 Perhaps their attention had been placed on the kids or on work — to the detriment of each other.
 Maybe neither knew how to express their deeper feelings or needs to the other.